Wildflower Guide

 Ox-eye Daisy (leucanthemum vulgare)

-Ox-eye Daisy is a hardy perennial. wildflower.
+Ox-eye Daisy is a hardy perennial wildflower.
 It is also known as Moon Daisy, Marguerite and Maudlin Daisy.
 Ox-eye Daisies grow to around 2 – 3 ft (60 – 90 cm) high.
 The word “daisy” comes from two Anglo-Saxon words – daeyes and eayes = “day’s eye”.

 Where to Find Ox-eye Daisies

 Ox-eye Daisies are often on grassy roadside verges, including motorways.
 Also found in grasslands, meadows, field margins.
 It is also a prolific self-seeder, so once you have Ox-eye Daisies you will probably always have them!
+Which is no bad thing!

 Wildlife Value of Ox-eye Daisies